Showcasing talent from Creative Minds

 Creating art is one of many approaches that Creative Minds provide.
 Phil Walters, Creative Minds strategic lead, said: “We have a flexible approach to our work.
 We see that glimmer of interest and go with it.
 Our aim is to facilitate the creative and provide confidence for the future”.

-There’s still more work to be displayed in the upcoming months and you can purchase any art from the collection with 30% of profit going back to the Creative Minds charity.
+There’s still more work to be displayed in the upcoming months and you can purchase any art from the collection with 30% of the profit going back to the Creative Minds charity.
 To buy a specific piece, email Debs Taylor or contact Creative Minds on 01924 316 285.